 MERV ratings range from 1-16, with the highest MERV rating (or the best MERV rating) being 16.
 With a higher MERV rating, the filter has a stronger ability to screen out the smallest particles possible.

-The MERV rating chart allows consumers to quickly identify the filter’s ability to screen large and small particles.
+The MERV rating chart was designed by the American Society of Heating Refrigerating & Air Conditioning Engineers.
+This standardized system allows consumers to quickly compare and identify different filters’ ability to screen large and small particles.

 Which MERV Rating Should I Use

-While higher MERV ratings are typically associated with high-efficiency particulate air filters, this doesn’t mean that they’re necessarily what you need.
+While higher MERV ratings are associated with high-efficiency particulate air filters, this doesn’t mean that they’re necessarily what you need.

 Filters with a MERV rating higher than 12, such as MERV 13 filters, tend to impede system air flow, requiring a contractor to retrofit your HVAC system to accommodate this denser, and usually larger, filter.